Very Short, Fairly Interesting and Reasonably Cheap Book about Qualitative Research

 Suitable for Undergraduate students who are new to qualitative research and even Postgraduates and Practitioners who want re-assess their current understanding of the field.

 David Silverman trained as a sociologist at the London School of Economics and the University of California, Los Angeles.
-He taught for 32 years at Goldsmiths, University of London, where he is now Emeritus Professor in the Sociology Department as well as Visiting Professor in the Business Schools, King’s College, London, Leeds University and University of Technology Sydney and Adjunct Professor, Faculty of Education, Queensland University of Technology.
-He is interested in conversation and discourse analysis and he has researched medical consultations, shelters for homeless people and HIV-test counselling.
-He is the author of Doing Qualitative Research (sixth edition, 2022) and A Very Short, Fairly Interesting, Reasonably Cheap Book about Qualitative Research (second edition, 2013c).
-He is the editor of Qualitative Research (fifth edition, 2021) and the Sage series Introducing Qualitative Methods.
-In recent years, he has offered short, hands-on workshops in qualitative research for universities in Europe, Asia, Africa and Australia.
-Now retired from full-time work, he aims to watch 100 days of county cricket a year.
-He also enjoys spending time with his grandchildren and great-grandsons as well as voluntary work in an old people’s home where he chats and sings with residents.
+He taught for 32 years at Goldsmiths, University of London.
+He is interested in conversation and discourse analysis and he has researched medical consultations and HIV-test counselling.
+He is the author of Interpreting Qualitative Data (Seventh Edition, 2024) and A Very Short, Fairly Interesting and Reasonably Cheap Book about Qualitative Research (Second Edition, 2013).
+He is also the editor of Qualitative Research (Sixth Edition, 2026) and the Sage series, Introducing Qualitative Methods.
+In recent years, he has offered short, hands-on workshops in qualitative research for research students and faculty at universities in Europe, Asia, Africa and Australia.
+Now retired from full-time work, David aims to watch one hundred days of cricket a year.
+He also enjoys voluntary work in an old people’s home where he sings with residents with dementia and strokes.